Marcus02W/RL/README.md

 Repository featuring the visual evaluation notebook of the RL project of Marcus and Lukas (WWI21DSB). <br><br>
 In general the project has been about tuning, training and evaluating a DQN and a SAC model on the highway-env environment (https://highway-env.farama.org/index.html) as well as comparing their performance.

+## IMPORTANT
+The video visualizations do not show up after downloading from Colab and pushing to GitHub.
+The notebook needs to be run again with the model paths changed to the correct location after downloading the models from the drive like found below.

 #### IMPORTANT: The other notebooks are located on Kaggle since hyperparametertuning and training have been done there.

 #### The train notebooks do not feature any graphics visualizing training progression.
 We have decided to log all that data and integrate a wandb callback to create a broad range of visual training insights in a central and persistent place.
 Links to wandb spaces are listed below.